iigomaru/iigomaru/README.md

 # About Me

-* I'm passionate about optimisation!
+* I'm passionate about optimization!
 * Technical Artist, with a particular focus on Virtual Reality
 * I am specifically interested in the following technical topics
   * Industrial applications for VR technologies